 Officially classed as a medium-firm mattress, in our Happy Beds Ortho Royale review our tester rated it on the firmer end of that scale.
 For some this will be off-putting, but others will welcome the extra support.
 Because it's a spring mattress, you'll sleep 'on top' of the surface, rather than sinking into it as you would with memory foam.
 Firmness will also depend on body weight, and the Happy Beds site has a handy tool that lets you input your weight to show you how firm the mattress will feel to you.

 There's a hand-tufted damask cover, and satin pads provide a comfy sleep surface.
 The real star of the show here is the price though: even at RRP it's very cheap, and regular offers make things even more appealing.
 Note that you're sacrificing a trial period in order to get that cheap price point, and the guarantee is shorter than the industry standard too.
 But overall we think this mattress offers strong value for money.

-- Get 60% off mattresses & sleep essentials at Happy Beds (opens in new tab)
+- Get 45% off the Happy Beds Ortho Royale mattress at Happy Beds (opens in new tab)

 One key thing to consider when making your selection is memory foam vs springs – both have their pros and cons, but if you've decided the former is right for you, we have a separate guide to the best memory foam mattresses.
 For our money, we'd probably go for a hybrid that combines both, but that's just us.